This Gluten-Free Sandwich Bread Recipe makes a soft, tender and healthy loaf that’s perfect for sandwiches, toast and more!

 - Let the bread rise for the right amount of time.
 If the bread rises for too long it may sink slightly in the middle once it’s baked.

-Yay!
-We’re so pleased to hear how much both you and your husband love the sandwich bread, Linda!
-Thank you for taking the time to share such amazing feedback with us.
-Happy baking!
+We’re so happy to hear both you and your wife have enjoyed this recipe so much!
+It’s great to know those substitutions worked well too.
+Thank you for taking the time to share with us!